archiejs/archiejs-docs/README.md

   .           |
   .           ...
   .
-  +-- dependency tree in a json
+  +-- dependency tree
 ```

 you should read about Archiejs.
 This structure or architecture is also very popular in Java world.

+You can find examples for a [module directory](https://github.com/archiejs/demo-basicapp-googlecloudvision-reciept-scanner/tree/master/modules) and [depenency tree js](https://github.com/archiejs/demo-basicapp-googlecloudvision-reciept-scanner/blob/master/deptree.js) in our demo app.

 # Benefits